C4ptainCrunch/thesis/source/index.rst

-When a player has captured more than 25 seeds the game ends and he wins.
+When a player has captured more than 25 seeds the game ends and they win.
 If both players have captured 24 seeds, the game ends by a draw.
 If the current player's pits are all empty, the game ends and the player with the most captures wins.